isaiahsam/SignaSure-Web/SIGNING_SETUP.md

 Re-enter new password: MyStr0ngP@ssw0rd123
 What is your first and last name?
 John Doe
 What is the name of your organizational unit?
 Development What is the name of your organization?
+Looma Labs
-SignaSure Inc What is the name of your City or Locality?
+What is the name of your City or Locality?
 Manila
 What is the name of your State or Province?
 NCR
 What is the two-letter country code for this unit?
 PH